-Divorce can be an emotionally trying time.
+Regardless of the underlying reasons, divorce is an emotionally difficult time.
 A good divorce attorney is not only an aggressive legal advocate in court and in negotiations, but he or she is also a good listener and a caring guide throughout the divorce process.

-At Wilson-Goodman Law Group, PLLC, we help our clients determine what they value most so that we can work together in a cost-effective manner to reach their most important goals in property division, spousal support, and Legal Decision-Making (Custody).
+At Wilson-Goodman Law Group, PLLC, we help our clients determine what they value most so that we can work together in a cost-effective manner to reach their most important goals in property division, spousal support, and legal decision-making (child custody).

-We've provided a FAQ on Arizona Divorce to assist people considering divorce.
-We invite you to review the information we've provided and then contact one of our three Arizona divorce attorneys to schedule an appointment.
+We've provided FAQs on Arizona Divorce to assist people considering divorce.
+We invite you to review the information we've provided and then contact one of our Arizona divorce attorneys to schedule an appointment.

 Starting a Divorce Case in Arizona

-The time it will take to complete your divorce will depend upon the speed with which you can reach agreement on financial and child custody issues and, of course, upon the court's schedule.
+The time it will take to complete your divorce will depend upon the speed with which you can reach agreement on financial and legal decision-making (child custody) issues and, of course, upon the court's schedule.